octo-technology-downunder/gcp-app-engine-flex-with-go/README.md

 You can also check the logs from your terminal: `gcloud app logs tail -s YOUR_APP_NAME`

-This screen is important, this is where you can control traffic of your app: Stop a version, Start, Migrate or split traffic between several versions.
+This screen is important, this is where you can control the traffic of your app: Stop a version, Start, Migrate or split traffic between several versions.

 ##### Find Instances (Menu > App Engine > Instances >> select your service)

-If you version is in serving state (started), 1 or more instances will be linked to it.
+If your version is in serving state (started), 1 or more instances will be linked to it.
-This screen allow you do see those instances, ssh on them
+This screen allows you do see those instances, ssh on them

 ##### And then, view your deployed app